MSI MPG 271QRX QD-OLED Monitor Review

 • Prone to burn-in.

-The MSI MPG 271QRX has okay brightness.
+The MSI MPG 271QRX has decent brightness.
 It's fine if you have a few lights around, but it doesn't get bright enough to fight intense glare.
 It also gets bright enough in HDR for small highlights to stand out against the rest of the image, but larger highlights are dimmer.

 Pros